Can You Drink Beer with Fatty Liver Disease (MASLD)?

 Alcohol harms your body & liver

-I mentioned this in my previous article talking about giving up alcohol to heal your liver, but this is the summary in terms of the harm it causes to your liver:
+I mentioned this in my previous article talking about giving up alcohol to heal your liver, but the main idea is that it places immediate metabolic burden on an already struggling organ.
+Here’s the summary of what it does:

-For healthy people, even though also risky, drinking beer in moderation might not be as bad.
+Healthy individuals might process moderate beer consumption without severe consequences (although the risks still exist even in their situation).
 But for those who already have liver-related problems, even tiny amounts can be dangerous.

 We do have options, like non-alcoholic beer (I will go in-depth below) or non-alcoholic wine.
 These could also make the transition to an alcohol-free life easier.

-So, just to make things clear: as long as there’s alcohol in it, you are not allowed to have it.
+So, just to make things clear: as long as there’s alcohol in your beverage, you are not allowed to have it.

 You are not allowed to “eat” a cupcake if it has been soaked in whiskey and you can’t eat your cereals with beer instead of milk (saw it as a joke in the hilarious Netflix series The Ranch).